jisc-services/Public-Documentation/PublicationsRouter/sword-in/USER.md

 Once you've deposited a notification, you may want to retrieve it again to see what happened to it.

-There are a number of options for ways you can retreive it:
+There are a number of options for ways you can retrieve it:

 1. You can request a copy of the original deposit receipt you got when you first sent the notification
 2. You can request a copy of the binary content package you originally deposited